Gideon: Military references

-Much like the 300 Spartans at Thermopylae, Gideon has become symbolic of military success of a small elite force against overwhelming numerical odds.
+Much like the 300 Spartans in the Battle of Thermopylae, Gideon has become symbolic of military success of a small elite force against overwhelming numerical odds.
 The 12th-century Poem of Almería invokes "the strength of Samson and the sword of Gideon" in the context of the Reconquista of Almería led by Ponce Giraldo de Cabrera (1147).
 Benedikt Gletting (16th century) invokes the "Sword of Gideon" in a call for a pious and confident defense of the Old Swiss Confederacy against the threat of the Franco-Ottoman alliance.
 The Gideon narrative was invoked by Covenanter commander Archibald Strachan prior to Battle of Carbisdale (1650).
 The Gideon Force was a small British-led special force in the East African Campaign during World War II.
 El Junquito raid code-named Operation Gideon in 2018 and Operation Gideon (2020) were dissident military operations in Venezuela.
 Israel launched an offensive called "Operation Gideon's Chariots" in May 2025 during the Gaza war (2023–present).

 Archaeological evidence

 A five-letter inscription appearing to represent the name Jerubbaal (another name used in the Hebrew Bible for Gideon) was discovered on a 3100-year old fragment of a jug in Israel.
-According to Smithsonian Magazine, "the artifact's age lines up with the time period depicted in the Book of Judges."
+According to Smithsonian magazine, "the artifact's age lines up with the time period depicted in the Book of Judges."